divit-yadav/divit-yadav/README.md

 ### 🚀 Product Designer | Code Enthusiast

-Former architect turned product designer, blending design with creativity to craft intuitive digital experiences.
+Former architect turned product designer, blending design with code to craft intuitive digital experiences.
 Passionate about **data-driven design, AI, and product growth**.

 ### 🔨 What I Do